-John Sharp died at his home, “Barvin”, Leviathan Reef, on the outskirts of the town of Maryborough in Victoria, on 17th July 1904 at the age of seventy nine.
+John Sharpe died at his home, “Barvin”, Leviathan Reef, on the outskirts of the town of Maryborough in Victoria, on 17th July 1904 at the age of seventy nine.
 His body travelled by train to the cemetery in the east of Melbourne where it was buried.
 He had arrived in Port Philip Bay, Australia, on a ship called the Hibernia, 11 October 1852.
 Sometime after he arrived in Australia, he added an “e” to the end of his name, presumably just to frustrate future family history researchers.
 His story in the Australian colonies is still to be properly told.
-However his daughter, Tamar, when as a married woman, had left one of the few tangible traces of the Sharp(e) family’s existence for me in the form of her signature on a nineteenth century petition in Victoria calling for women’s suffrage.
+However his daughter, Tamar, left one of the few tangible traces of the Sharp(e) family’s existence for me in the form of her signature on a nineteenth century petition in Victoria calling for women’s suffrage.
 As she is a direct ancestor, this is an object of very great pride to me.

-But it was Sharp’s own family origins that attracted my attention to his name.
-He came from England (as a disproportionate number of my ancestors do), but he was the first I had discovered who came from Cumberland, an English county on the north eastern border with Scotland.
+But it was the location of the family’s origins that attracted my attention.
+They came from England (as a disproportionate number of my ancestors do), but the Sharps was the first I had discovered who came from Cumberland, an English county on the north eastern border with Scotland.
 I had visited the region many years ago during my first visit to Britain in 1998.
-I had visited Carlisle, the principal city of the region, and I remembered standing on the walls of the castle, a bleak edifice of red brick, looking across equally bleak country rolling away to the north.
+I visited Carlisle, the principal city of the region, and I remembered standing on the walls of the castle, a bleak edifice of red brick, looking across equally bleak country rolling away to the north.

-This had been a working castle, and a fortress city.
+This was both a working castle and a fortress city.
 Mary Queen of Scots was imprisoned here, and the bloody conclusion of the Jacobite rebellion after unification of the two nations, resolved itself here in a pile of gory entrails.
 I was staring across the land from where the invading Scots army, not once but many times would have emerged.
 It was still a dozen years before I learnt that it would be perfectly feasible that I might have ancestors both doing the running and screaming with faces blue from woad paint (or the extreme cold), AND also standing on the battlements, voiding their loins in pure abject terror.

-When I finally learn a little about my ancestry I discovered that once again, I has passed very near a location without understanding any of it’s personal significance to me.
+When I finally found out something about my ancestry I discovered that once again, I has passed very near a location without understanding any of it’s personal significance to me.
 John Sharp was born at a place called Cardurnock, a few miles west of Carlisle on the shores of the Solway firth, some time before 15 April 1827, which was the date of his baptism.
 Why one thing interests me and not another is something I don’t entirely understand within myself yet, but it was learning that John’s father, a farmer named William Sharp, had, after his eldest son had departed for Australia, taken out the lease of a water-powered flour mill in a nearby parish called Allhallows and ended his days at a place called Harby Brow.
 The more I learned from the English Census records, the more I wanted to see this place.

 In October 2015 I finally got the chance.
 Also to visit the Lakes District, located just south of where the Sharp family had lived.
 My timing was unusually good.
 Two months later much of Cumbria, as the historic counties of Cumberland and Westmoreland are now known, were under water from catastrophic winter floods.

-From both church and census records, the Sharps seemed to have been farmers or farm labourers in this region at the very least since the early eighteenth century.
-I am not surprised I am not able to trace the records any further back, for that is time when the last lot of invading armies swept through the vicinity and the written records would have made very good kindling.
+From both church and census records, the Sharps seemed to have been farmers or farm labourers in this region since at least the early eighteenth century.
+I am not surprised I am not able to trace the records any further back, for that was the time when the last lot of invading armies swept through the vicinity and the written records would have made very good kindling.
 Long part of England’s north western frontier, Cumbria was once with the kingdom of Scotland, and before there was even a concept of England or a Scotland, an independent Celtic kingdom.
 During the Roman occupation period this was border country — a transition zone between the Mediterranean influenced south and the tribal Picts to the north.
 Hadrian’s Wall began here, and crawled east, dividing the British island in to two.

 The first fort on Wall’s west-most flank was started in a military settlement in what is now the village of Bowness-On-Solway.
 I caught a bus there from Carlisle.
 On this flat marshy coast on south side of the Solway firth, a wide flat body of water beyond which which is Scotland, it is not hard to guess where the stones of Hadrian’s Wall ended up.
 The parish church of St Michael was reputed to be located on the Roman Fort’s granary.

-and I could scarcely make out the inscription on the old worn grave stone.
+and I could scarcely make out the inscription on the old worn grave stones.
 It was only when I got back to Australia and was able to enhance the photographs I took that late afternoon, that I found I had been standing before a memorial to Edward and Jane Sharp, parents to William, grandparents to John.
-They were still living when he departed for Australia.
+They were still alive when he departed for Australia.
 How close had he been to them?
 What had it meant to them that now he was gone never to return?

 They also farmed at Cardurnock, to the west of Bowness-on-Solway.
 I tried to walk to there but the hour of the last bus back to my accommodation in Carlisle defeated me.
 I did, however, get to experience what the surrounding land felt like.